Campus No. 124 completes second mural - Shelby County Reporter

 The goal is to have a series of murals that represent what makes the city of Pelham so special, and to reflect the various styles of Pelham’s local artists throughout the venue.
 Anderson was selected to create artwork to commemorate the communities of Pelham and Shelby County, and recognize the thousands of children who attended Valley Elementary.

-The 18′ by 7′ foot mural features a collection of robots showing their school spirit for both Valley Elementary and Campus No. 124.
+The 18-by-7-foot mural features a collection of robots showing their school spirit for both Valley Elementary and Campus No. 124.

 “I knew right away I wanted this mural to be lively and family friendly, something that captures the nostalgic feel of the former school,” Anderson said.
 “I chose robots as my subject because they have a lot of interactive elements and are fun to take photos with.”